Wike Speaks Out as 17 Out of 26 Rivers Lawmakers Pull Out of PDP, Move to APC ahead of 2027

 “We still ask the party to work together to see how the remaining members will be a relevant opposition.
 But they chose not to.
 So for me, those who have left are free.
 But those who remain in the party, we will continue to work together,” he added.

-The mass defection comes amid rising political realignments in Rivers State ahead of the 2027 general elections, with analysts predicting further shifts in the state’s power structure.
+The mass defection comes amid rising political realignments in Rivers state ahead of the 2027 general elections, with analysts predicting further shifts in the state’s power structure.

-2027: Rivers Assembly declares support for Tinubu's 2nd-term bid
+Rivers Assembly backs Tinubu's 2027 re-election bid

-Previously, Legit.ng reported that the Rivers state House of Assembly has formally endorsed President Bola Ahmed Tinubu for a second term in office ahead of the 2027 presidential election.
+Previously, Legit.ng reported that the Rivers state House of Assembly formally endorsed President Bola Ahmed Tinubu for a second term in office ahead of the 2027 presidential election.

 The endorsement, announced during the 37th Legislative Session on Wednesday, followed a motion signed by 26 lawmakers and read by the House Leader, Major Jack.